 Welcome to Year 6!

-Our class project for this term is World of Wars.
+Our class project for this term is Old and New.

-Our class project will begin with a Project launch day full of lots of engaging WW1 and WW2 activities and an opportunity to dress up in WW1 and WW2 clothes.
+Our class project will begin with a Project launch day full of lots of engaging Egyptian activities and an opportunity to dress in Egyptian clothes.

 During our project the children will be given the opportunity to choose what they would like to learn and how they would like to develop their project.
 We will share some of the exciting things we learn with you as our project develops through regular class updates (see below).
 Throughout our project the children will be developing as: